|Get Trip Waypoints from GPS # 1115 Back to Directory Review Date:2019.06.07|

 At one time we had a utility to directly translate and thin gpx files into bivouac waypoints.
 But there were several problems and it turned out that you get much better results tracing your raw line.
 This gives you a clean set of waypoints, and you can label key points.

 These instructions assume you are going to do everything from your computer, as opposed to trying to write a trip report on your smart phone.
-[If you tried to do it on the phone, you would export the track log as a gpx, then use the phone browser to go to the bivouac website, and then "Upload Raw Gpx" directly on the phone. ]
+That means connecting your GPS or smart phone to your computer via a USB cable.
+[If you tried to do it on the phone, you wouldn't need a cable.
+Instead, you would use the phone app to translate the track log into a gpx, then use the browser on the phone to go to the bivouac website, and then "Upload Raw Gpx" directly on the phone. ]

 Trace and label that route using the "Draw and Save" function in GMap.